MrDroid17/All_About_Version_Control/Git_commands.md

 	However, git show can be combined with most of the other flags we've looked at:

 	    * --stat - to show the how many files were changed and the number of lines that were added/removed
 	    * -p or --patch - this the default, but if --stat is used, the patch won't display, so pass -p to add it again
 	    * -w - to ignore changes to whitespace

-Git Add Recap
+*  $ git add <file1> <file2> … <fileN>

 	The git add command is used to move files from the Working Directory to the Staging Index.

-$ git add <file1> <file2> … <fileN>

 	This command:

-    takes a space-separated list of file names alternatively, the period . can be used in place of a list of files to tell Git to add the current directory (and all nested files)
+	    * takes a space-separated list of file names
+	    * alternatively, the period . can be used in place of a list of files to tell Git to add the current directory (and all nested files)

-Git Commit Recap
+*  $ git commit

 	The git commit command takes files from the Staging Index and saves them in the repository.

-$ git commit

 	This command:

-    will open the code editor that is specified in your configuration (check out the Git configuration step from the first lesson to configure your editor)
+		* will open the code editor that is specified in your configuration

 	Inside the code editor:

-    a commit message must be supplied
+	    * a commit message must be supplied
-    lines that start with a # are comments and will not be recorded save the file after adding a commit message close the editor to make the commit
+	    * lines that start with a # are comments and will not be recorded

-Git Diff Recap
+	    * save the file after adding a commit message
+	    * close the editor to make the commit

+*  $ git diff

-To recap, the git diff command is used to see changes that have been made but haven't been committed, yet:
+	the git diff command is used to see changes that have been made but haven't been committed, yet.

-$ git diff

 	This command displays:

-    the files that have been modified
+    	* the files that have been modified
-    the location of the lines that have been added/removed the actual changes that have been made
+    	* the location of the lines that have been added/removed
+    	* the actual changes that have been made